-The UW School of Medicine and Public Health is committed to addressing society's evolving health care needs, and we offer programs specifically aimed at reducing disparities among underserved populations.
-Our medical school also offers dual-degree programs for students interested in population health or a career as a physician-scientist.
+The UW School of Medicine and Public Health has a vision of healthy people and healthy communities and we offer degree programs specifically aimed at reducing disparities among underserved populations.
+These programs offer students a unique path forward.

-Our Medical Scientist Training Program provides integrated training in scientific research and clinical medicine, producing graduates who will make major contributions to the understanding and improvement of human health.
+Join our Medical Scientist Training Program which provides integrated training in scientific research and clinical medicine.
+You will be prepared to make major contributions to the understanding and improvement of human health.

-Our Training in Urban Medicine and Public Health (TRIUMPH) program seeks students committed to providing health care for medically underserved urban populations and reducing health disparities.
+After your first year, you can apply to the Training in Urban Medicine and Public Health (TRIUMPH) program and provide health care for medically underserved urban populations.

 Choose Your Path

-Medical students can enhance their education by considering one of our Paths of Distinction, which provide additional experiences in public health and research.
-Which path will you choose?
+Enhance your education by considering one of our Paths of Distinction, providing additional experiences in public health and research.

 Path of Distinction

 Path of Distinction

 At the UW School of Medicine and Public Health, learning doesn't just happen in classrooms and labs.
-Our students are also active in the community, and we're proud to offer learning experiences that embody the Wisconsin Idea.
+Our students are active in the school and broader community, with both personal and service-learning experiences.
+We proudly foster this engagement with our students.
+Explore some of the involvement opportunities.

 Wisconsin Medical Alumni Association (WMAA)